zama-ai/hpu_fpga/docs/dop.md

 ### Padding bit
 Actually, the ciphertexts used in the HPU encode *p*+1 bits.
 The additional bit is called **padding bit**.
 It is at the MSB position of the payload.
 Most of the time, we keep this bit constant equal to 0.
 The computation range is kept at *p* bits.

-A constant padding bit equal to 0 is necessary for the good functioning of the LUT, i.e. representing any function *f* with *p*-bit input, and *p*-bit output.
+A constant padding bit equal to 0 is necessary for the LUT to properly operate, i.e. representing any function *f* with *p*-bit input, and *p*-bit output.

 If the padding bit is used, and so can be 0 or 1, the LUT behavior is the following: